s-raza/currency-converter-api/README.md

    ```
 4. Copy the `.env-template` file to `.env`, all the settings in it can be left as they are for local testing purposes.
 5. Run docker compose
    1. To build and run the React frontend with Nginx.
-The React frontend will be accessible from `http://localhost:3002`
+The React frontend will be accessible from `http://localhost:3002`, API endpoints will be available at `http://localhost:8080`

       ```
       docker compose up prod-server --build -d
       ```
    2. To run the frontend using the webpack dev server included with React.
-The React frontend will be accessible from `http://localhost:3002`
+The React frontend will be accessible from `http://localhost:3002`, API endpoints will be available at `http://localhost:8080`

       ```
       docker compose up dev-server --build -d